 Logan Glover was in his language arts class at Lafayette HS on November 20th when he took out his camera and shot a few pictures of teacher Jessica Hauser during some free time.
-When he got home that afternoon, he posted a few of them on his Facebook page (the montage above is from the Post-Dispatch).
+When he got home that afternoon, he posted a few of them on his Facebook page.

 The photos were not lewd, and he didn't add any captions, but they still created a problem -- a couple of weeks later -- when school officials confronted Logan about the pictures and he took them off the site.
 Still, the school suspended him, claiming he'd caused a disruption in the classroom by taking the photos surreptitiously, and another disruption when they became the subject of discussion among students in the school.